Métisse du santal

 Awards: BUFVC's Learning on Screen Student Production Documentary Award 2016

 EDA Award for Best Female Directed Short Film at DOXA 2017

 Meet Me at the Albany: A Grownup's playground

 This is the story of the participants of Meet Me at the Albany, an over 60's group who regained their spark through art and friendship.

 Co-directed with Anna Wistreich, Ellie Stephenson and Zoe Kinross.

-Alexandra Gaulupeau is a documentary filmmaker who seeks to give a voice to the often unheard or marginalized and to challenge the common perception of the world.
+Alexandra Gaulupeau is a documentary filmmaker, based in Melbourne, who seeks to give a voice to the often unheard or marginalized and to challenge the common perception of the world.
 She has a knack for finding amazing and unusual stories in the unlikeliest of places and looks for the links between us all, be it human or mollusk!

 She is holds a MA in Screen Documentary at Goldsmiths University and a Masters in Global Media Communications from the University of Melbourne.